AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 ## Authoring

-- Copying and pasting `<keywords>` inside `<topicmeta>` within a `<keydef>` or `<topicref>` results in the keywords being inserted inside unwanted foreign tags.
-(GUIDES-45800)
 - Image dimensions specified with units such as `mm` are not rendered correctly, causing images to be displayed at their original size instead of the specified dimensions.
 (GUIDES-46275)
 - When toggling focus between the **Width** and **Height** fields in the image properties dialog using unit-based sizes such as `in`, `mm`, or `px`, the values keep incrementally increasing instead of remaining stable.
 (GUIDES-45929)

 ## Editor 2.0

+- Copying and pasting `<keywords>` inside `<topicmeta>` within a `<keydef>` or `<topicref>` results in the keywords being inserted inside unwanted foreign tags.
+(GUIDES-45800)
 - When performing a drag-and-drop with Tag view enabled, selecting content along with partial XML or DITA  tags leaves behind unwanted orphan tags, resulting in incorrect content or view.
 (GUIDES-28191)
-- In the Tag view of a table, pressing the up arrow key when the cursor is positioned at the cell directly below a collapsed entry tag skips over the collapsed tag and moves the cursor to beginning of the documen.
+- In the Tag view of a table, pressing the up arrow key when the cursor is positioned at the cell directly below a collapsed entry tag skips over the collapsed tag and moves the cursor to beginning of the document.
 (GUIDES-45408)
 - Performing any operation from the table contextual toolbar closes the toolbar unexpectedly, interrupting subsequent table operations.
 (GUIDES-45405)
 - After using **Insert After** or **Insert Before** from the Outline view or breadcrumb, the cursor moves to an arbitrary position instead of inside the newly added tag.
 (GUIDES-45147)
 - When the **Edit MathML** option is incorrectly displayed in read-only mode or when a file is checked out by another user, it allows users to update MathML content even though the file should not be editable.
 (GUIDES-45172)